gradle/gradle/design-docs/incremental-java-compilation.md

 This way, the incremental compilation knows what classes have changed in given project dependency.
 This approach should be reliable but it may be slower.
 We need to unzip the jar and hash the contents.

-# Other stories / ideas
+# Story: Incremental compilation in the presence of joint compilation

+Need to consider the classes implicitly available in the output directory, which are also included on the compile classpath.

+# Story: Incremental compilation in the presence of compile failures

+Don't switch to full compilation when previous execution failed due to compilation failures.

+# Story: Performance tests for incremental compilation

+Need to measure the performance of incremental vs full compilation

-## Don't compile a source file when the API of its compile dependencies has not changed
+# Story: Don't compile a source file when the API of its compile dependencies has not changed

 Currently, changing the body of a method invalidates all class files that have been compiled against the method's class.
 Instead, only the method's class should be recompiled.
 Similarly, changing a resource file invalidates all class files that included that resource file in the compile classpath.
 Instead, resource files should be ignored